A Ghost Story

 Well actually, the thing was, it was only the living room.
 The rest of the house wasn't really that cold.
 It was just the living room.
 When I walked up out of my room and into the living room, it was like stepping into an ice cave.
 The stiff silence that hung in the house gave me the impression that everything was frozen solid; we were encased in a huge iceberg.
 Completely submerged, our entire world frozen in time, under water, dulled and preserved for all eternity, a world of ice.

 It was warm in my room.
 Warm enough, anyways.
 Walking into the living room was like walking outside -- it was breathtakingly cold.
-It was painful to draw breath into my lungs.
+It was painful to draw air into my lungs.
 I called downstairs to Jacob and Billy.
 I thought of calling Joshua, too, but he was gone.
 Perhaps he had done the smart thing leaving the house.
 Jacob and Bill came drowsily up the stairs, and when they neared the top, their steps slowed down dramatically, as they looked up into the living room.
 As they ascended, it was obvious that they could feel the drastic shift in the temperature of the house.
 Their breaths rose in thick dense clouds that lingered in the still frozen air of our living room.

 "I know, right?
 What the fuck is this?"
 I asked.